leekevinyg/js-algorithms-sandbox/src/courseSchedule/README.md

 We will represent courseA requiring a prerequisite of courseB as the edge courseA -> courseB.
 The graph will contain a cycle if there is also an edge we can follow from courseB back to courseA.

 For cycle detection, we use DFS.
-If we encounter a node that is already in our recursion stack, then we know we have encountered a cycle, making it impossible to finish all courses.
+If we encounter a node that is already in our current path to a node i.e., (already in our recursion stack) then we know we have encountered a cycle, making it impossible to finish all courses.

 **Time Complexity**

 For DFS, the time complexity is usually O(V+E) since we need to touch every vertex and follow every edge.
+In this problem, the time complexity is O(N), where N is the number of courses, since we only touch one node once in our traversal.

 **Notes**